 Located at the border of Colusa and Lake counties, Walker Ridge is managed by the Bureau of Land Management and designated for recreational purposes.
 Its serpentine soil and varied geologic formations attracts all types, from birders and hikers to hunters and botanists.

 CNPS has joined the Protect Walker Ridge Alliance with representatives from Tuleyome, Sierra Club, CalWild, Defenders of Wildlife, and local Audubon chapters in this campaign to protect Walker Ridge.
-Since 2006, CNPS has submitted two proposals to the Bureau of Land Management proposing Walker Ridge as an Area of Critical Environmental Concern.
+On July 29, 2021, Congressman John Garamendi introduced draft legislation, proposing to add the Lake County portion of Walker Ridge to Berryessa Snow Mountain National Monument.

 Let's save Walker Ridge for its Highest and Best use.